faucommsci/wissenschaftliches_arbeiten/README.md

 - Rendering:
     - **To render all output formats write in the terminal (not console): `quarto render`**
     - This is tested in RStudio opening the project-file "wissenschaftliches_arbeiten.Rproj" and using the terminal to render.
 Other methods may lead to issues with relative paths.
+    - In Visual Studio Code, Clone this repository, open the folder and write `Set-Location -Path leitfaden` in the powershell terminal.
+This will set the correct path